matthewp/joy/Readme.md

 2. `go get -u -v github.com/matthewmueller/joy/...` to install the compiler from source

+4. Set the `GOLLY_CHROME_PATH` to the path of your Chrome executable, ex: `export GOLLY_CHROME_PATH="/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"`

 3. `go test -v` to run all the tests

 **Links and tips:**